ethedev/yam-dev-docs/timeline-full.md

     - Update api for treasury data
     - Preparation for sdk port and yam contracts calls
 - **August 2022**
-    - Update dashboard treasury data
+    - Yam token avg value section on the website
-    - Yam token avg value section on website
+    - Updated token delegation section on the website
     - Create yam sdk base and begin website integration

 ### Phase #2